thuban87/hindsight-journal/docs/development/Implementation Plan.md

 - Save handler — **sequential `processFrontMatter()` then `vault.process()` with `getFrontMatterInfo()`:**
   - The wizard modifies both frontmatter fields and body section content.
 These are written in two sequential awaited steps using Obsidian's native APIs.
 This is safe because `processFrontMatter()` writes to disk before its Promise resolves, so the subsequent `vault.process()` reads the freshly-written file — no stale cache race.
   - **Step 1: Update frontmatter** using Obsidian's robust YAML parser:
+    - **mtime check between steps:** Before step 2, re-read `file.stat.mtime` and compare against the value before step 1.
+If `mtime` changed by more than expected (i.e., another plugin or sync wrote to the file between steps), abort step 2 and show a Notice: "File was modified during save — please try again."
+This is defensive against the narrow window between `processFrontMatter()` completing and `vault.process()` starting.
     ```typescript
     // The wizard tracks which fields the user actually changed
     // (via a changedFields: Set<string>).
 Only those fields are written,